karolz-ms/actions-composecli-demo/README.md

 ## Set up Azure & GitHub environment
 The following steps need to be done **once** to prepare the environment for deploying the app to ACI.

-1. **[Duplicate this repository](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/duplicating-a-repository) into a private repository that you own.**
+1. **Fork or [duplicate](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/duplicating-a-repository) this repository.**

     You will use your repository to save Azure credentials that GitHub actions will use to access Azure on your behalf.
-That is also why it is important to **make the repository private**.
+Because this repository is public, a fork will remain public as well (but don't worry, your secrets will not be accessible to anybody but you).
+On the other hand, duplicate repositories can be made private.

 1. **Create Azure resource group for the app.**